DENV-lineages/denv-lineages.github.io/_pages/rules.md

 Broadly speaking, we define **major** and **minor** lineages within each genotype.
 These lineages are defined by the same [rules](#rules), but use different [nomenclature](#names).
 In theory, minor lineages should be more useful for country-specific questions, and major lineages for regional questions.
 Of course, it won't always necessarily work that - some minor lineages are very widepsread, and some major lineages are geographically limited.

-We designated an initial set of lineages
+We designated an initial set of lineages based on all publicly available whole genome sequences with coverage greater than 70% in mid-2023.
+We envision two ways of generating new lineage suggestions.
+The first is through [community effort via a github repo](#how-to-submit-a-designation-request), which has some

 ## Rules